 - Stop smoking

 - Stop drinking alcohol 24 hours before surgery

 - Don’t eat or drink anything after midnight, unless instructed by your nurse or physician - this includes water, coffee, gum and mints

 - Take medications only as instructed by your physician or preadmission nurse

 - Dress in loose, comfortable clothing.
 Don’t wear make-up.
 Remove all jewelry

 - If you need corrective lenses, wear eyeglasses instead of contact lenses

 Check In For Your Surgery

 On the morning of your surgery, arrive at Owensboro Health Regional Hospital or your designated surgical facility at the time provided on your instructions from your doctor.
-Find directions to the hospital and information about parking.

 For surgical procedures performed at Owensboro Health Regional Hospital, park in lot A for patients and visitors and use the main entrance.
 Take the elevator to the second floor and exit to the right.
 Take the first hallway on the right to the Prep and Recovery Admitting Desk.
 Your family and friends will wait in this area while you’re in surgery.
 Children younger than 12 are not allowed.